Academic Credit for Military Experience | Federal GI Bill Benefits | H.S. Diplomas | Links

 "If you served after September 10, 2001, and are currently using the WI GI Bill or plan to use the WI GI Bill; DO NOT MAKE AN IRREVOCABLE CHOICE TO CHANGE TO POST 9/11 Chapter 33 FEDERAL BENEFITS UNTIL YOU HAVE ALL THE FACTS.
 Visit the Wisconsin GI Bill Information website for additional information.

 The Wisconsin GI Bill is a state program that is entirely separate from the federal VA's Montgomery GI Bill.
-For more information on the federal GI Bill, see the Wisconsin State Approving Agency (SAA) website.
+For more information on the federal GI Bill, see the Federal GI Bill information below.